 1 Also known as ClientVantage Active or Private Enterprise

 What does “End of Support” mean?

-When a DC RUM release reaches its End of Support date:
+When a NAM release reaches its End of Support date:

 There will be no further new development for that release.

 There will be no further bug fixes or security updates for that release.

 There will be no further on-demand support for that release.
 No calls, emails, community posts, or other forms of support regarding the offering shall be accepted after the End of Support date.